 The old saying is that, “Winners don’t quit and quitters don’t win!”
 It took me a long time to realize that this is so true.
 We can do anything we desire if we put our minds to it.

 Throughout my life, I’ve often thought about how life is like a book.
 It is already written.
 Each day is another page turned and based on the decisions that we make, that is how each particular day is meant to be.
 You wake up, think about the decisions you will make and better choices will result in a happier and less stressful life.

 Sometimes I wonder why I’ve make the choices I have with regards to my health.
 I got to the point that the past doesn’t matter and the future hasn’t happened so what’s left?
 Of course, the present.
 I sat down.
 Began to think.
 Not getting any younger.
 Harder to stay healthy.
 Who can I turn to?
 Me.
 What is the best way to lower blood sugar?
 Manage and make the plan.
 Stick to it.
 No turning back.
+You got this!

 I’ve been on the up and down roller coaster with gaining and losing weight.
 Procrastination.
 Excuses.
 Waiting for someone to come along and help me?
 Nope.
 It’s me.
 The choice is now or never.
 Managing diabetes, lowering my blood sugar, eating healthy, some form of exercise, keeping track.
 I could go on, but I won’t.
 I just found the answers.
 Is this you too?